 Carroll concludes: “It just means that the notion of a ship is a derived category in our ontology, not a fundamental one.
 It is a useful way of talking about certain subsets of the basic stuff of the universe.
 We invent the concept of a ship because it is useful to us, not because it’s already there at the deepest level of reality.”
 Carroll seems to be somewhat inconsistent here.
 In this quote he seems to contend that the concepts of the macroscopic world are our inventions ( which implies that they are not real in the sense of having mind-independent existence).
-But elsewhere, he seems to admit that the arrangements of the atoms is as ontologically significant as the presence of the atoms themselves as universal matter makers, but that would mean that the existence of the ship is just as ontologically significant as the existence of the atoms that make it up.
-He seems to deny that elsewhere.
-However, Carroll’s main claim here is that matter is more real or more fundamental than form, but he never defends this idea, even if it is not entirely clear how far he takes this idea.
+But elsewhere, he seems to admit that the arrangements of the atoms is as ontologically significant as the presence of the atoms themselves as universal matter-makers, but that would mean that the existence of the ship is just as ontologically significant as the existence of the atoms that make it up.
+Carroll’s main claim here is that matter is more real or more fundamental than form, but he never defends this idea, even if it is not entirely clear how far he takes this idea.

 Firstly, we should say that it is not clear what it means for something to be less or more real than something else.
 As far as I can see, this doesn’t make sense.
 Something is either real or it is not.
 It either exists or it does not.
 There is no such thing as something half-existing or existing three-quarters of the way.